veljad/LostWallets/README.md

 After verification, it will be added to the table with your btc address.</br>
 If hunters find password you will get 25%<hr>

-**I want to exchange my wallet.dat for yours.
-How to do it?**</br>

-If you have wallet.dat which is not in the table and you want to exchange it.</br>
-You need to contact me in telegram ```phrutis```</br>
-Send me an address or a hash, I will check it against the database of dubious wallet.dat</br>
-Specify the wallet.dat number in the table that you need.<hr>

 **I have a wallet.dat with the same hex, there is a different amount, it's empty, it's a fake?**</br>

 You may have an older version of wallet.dat</br>